Grounded GUI Understanding for Vision-Based Spatial Intelligent Agent: Exemplified by Extended Reality Apps: The Approach

 \subsection{Module I: Semantic Context Comprehension}

-The interactability of GUI elements in VR apps is highly dependent on the semantic context of the VR app content and scenarios.
-To tackle this challenge, \tool understands and analyzes the target VR app's context beforehand to enable context-sensitive detection.
-The semantic context is analyzed comprehensively, from (1) both global (overall app context) and local (current VR scenario) granularities, and (2) both natural language (texts) to vision (images) modalities.
+The interactability of GUI elements in XR apps is highly dependent on the semantic context of the XR app content and scenarios.
+To tackle this challenge, \tool understands and analyzes the target XR app's context beforehand to enable context-sensitive detection.
+The semantic context is analyzed comprehensively, from (1) both global (overall app context) and local (current XR scenario) granularities, and (2) both natural language (texts) to vision (images) modalities.